 - Number of occupants in the house

 - How much construction is taking place in the neighborhood around your home

-For the common 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is in fact a great rule of thumb.
+For your standard 1"-3" air filters, the manufacturer specs basically tell you to change them every 30-60 days, which is in fact a great rule of thumb.
 Still, general guidelines are not applicable to all.
-If you have to endure light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+If you have to tolerate light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
 Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter quick.
-Obviously, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.
+Obviously, the air filter is just doing its job by capturing pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.

 - House with a pet: Change every 60 days